radar/guides/code-organisation.md

 end
 ```

-When we do `require 'jep_core'`, it just loads this one file.
-There is nothing
+When we do `require 'jep_core'`, it just loads / requires this one file.
+There
-in our code that tells it where to find the `JepCore::User` class at the
+is nothing in our code that tells it where to find the `JepCore::User` class at
-moment, and so it is uninitialized.
+the moment, and so that class is uninitialized.

 This `jep_core.rb` file should be considered as the "entrypoint" to this
 project.
 Whatever should be made available from this gem should be required
 here, in this file.
+This is so that we can simply do `require "jep_core"` and then the whole project is loaded.

-So at the top of this file, let's put a few more `require`
+So at the top of this file, let's put a few more `require` calls so that our
-calls so that our `User` and `Response` classes are loaded:
+`User` and `Response` classes are loaded:

 ```ruby
 require "jep_core/answer"